ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R21]**	If required to meet particular third party requirements, (e.g., privacy or regu-latory frameworks in different jurisdictions), a commercial counterparty MUST record a pseudonymous map of the supply chain that is required to fulfill the provisioning of a requests commercial State Object (products, services or assets) transacted on a BPI.

+Note, that in principal every product, service, or asset, or sets thereof has a supply chain.
+This requirement aims at situations where the product, service, or asset or sets thereof cannot be solely supplied by the Provider without sourcing components from other Providers.

 Requesters are only aware of the identity and commercial data of their Provider(s), but not of the other participants in the supply chain.
 However, Requesters can cryptographically verify that a given set of claims by Providers about the supply chain are true, for example, that all supply chain participants are not located in an embargo country.

 Therefore, a pseudonymous map of a supply chain is a cryptographically connected and verifiable list of proofs about the relationships of participants and integrity of supply chain events that does not disclose identifying details of Providers and their commercial data.